apitable/apphook/README.md

-# apphook - Hook Engine
+# apphook: Event-Driven Hook Engine

-Hooks is a way to implant/modify other piece of code.
+`apphook` is a way to implant/modify other piece of code.

 Computer software is a sort of sequence.
 We build software according to the business.